-How to Make a Easy Mornay Sauce at Home
+How to Make a Delicious White Mornay Sauce

-I think of a Mornay sauce as the older cousin of Bechamel sauce which is confusing because Mornay is basically Bechamel with cheese added to it.
+I think of a Mornay sauce recipe as the older cousin of the Bechamel sauce recipe, which is confusing because Mornay is Bechamel with cheese added to it.

 A mystery nonetheless.